History of Syria: Syria under Hafez al-Assad (1970–2000)

-Syria under Bashar al-Assad (2000–present)
+Syria under Bashar al-Assad (2000–2024)

 Hafez al-Assad died on 10 June 2000, after 30 years in power.
 Immediately following al-Assad's death, the Syrian Parliament amended the constitution, reducing the mandatory minimum age of the President from 40 to 34.
 This allowed Bashar Assad to become eligible for nomination by the ruling Ba'ath party.
 On 10 July 2000, Bashar al-Assad was elected president by referendum in which he ran unopposed, garnering 97.29% of the vote, according to Syrian Government statistics.
+Bashar al-Assad's reign continued the totalitarian practices of his father, through brutal repression of political dissidents and clampdown on civil society movements.
+All political opposition is banned.
+Patronage networks of a few parties in the Ba'ath party-led National Progressive Front loyal to Assad regime are allowed to operate under the strict management of Ba'athist Political Security Directorate.

 The period after Bashar al-Assad's election in the summer of 2000 saw new hopes of reform and was dubbed the Damascus Spring.
 The period was characterized by the emergence of numerous political forums or salons where groups of like-minded people met in private houses to debate political and social issues.
 The phenomenon of salons spread rapidly in Damascus and to a lesser extent in other cities.
 Political activists, such as Riad Seif, Haitham al-Maleh, Kamal al-Labwani, Riyad al-Turk, and Aref Dalila were important in mobilizing the movement.
 The most famous of the forums were the Riad Seif Forum and the Jamal al-Atassi Forum.
 Pro-democracy activists mobilized around a number of political demands, expressed in the "Manifesto of the 99".
 Assad ordered the release of some 600 political prisoners in November 2000.
 The outlawed Muslim Brotherhood resumed its political activity.
 In May 2001 Pope John Paul II paid a historic visit to Syria.

 However, by the autumn of 2001, the authorities had suppressed the pro-reform movement, crushing hopes of a break with the authoritarian past of Hafez al-Assad.
 Arrests of leading intellectuals continued, punctuated by occasional amnesties, over the following decade.
 Although the Damascus Spring had lasted for a short period, its effects still echo during the political, cultural and intellectual debates in Syria today.
+While Bashar had pledged to undertake economic liberalization, in practice, the new policies exacerbated corruption and cronyism of Ba'ath party oligarchs loyal to the Assad family.